 - Corporate equity as a share of national wealth has risen over time

-- Taxes on capital profits, and excess income (basically savings) have fallen considerably
+- Taxes on capital income and ultra-high incomes (effectively savings) have fallen incredibly over time

 - The Federal deficit varies and is sometimes monetized by Federal Reserve banks